-In our survey, we realized that all RSSE that consider control or data flow in their analysis need to resolve the evaluation order of sub expressions in Nested Expressions, such as nested calls m1(m2()) or chained calls o.m1().m2().
-This task is often intertwined with the RSSE's specific analysis.
+In our survey we realized that all RSSEs that consider control or data flow in their analysis need to resolve the evaluation order of sub expressions in Nested Expressions, like nested calls m1(m2()) or chained calls o.m1().m2().
+This task is often intertwined with the RSSE's specific analysis, increasing its complexity and decreasing its maintainability.
+We can mitigate this, if we resolve the actual order once, in a normalization step, and implement the analyses on the normalized information.

-Furthermore, many approaches reimplement static analy-

-ses: Several approaches employ Points-to Analysis [2,14, 19-21] to distinguish unique object instances in their approach and some implement heuristics to achieve a similar goal [1,16,17,25].
-Others apply a Tracking analysis to follow the control flow into invoked methods [2,8,9,14,20, 24,26].
+Furthermore, many approaches reimplement static analyses: Several approaches employ Points-to Analysis [2,14, 19-21] to distinguish unique object instances in their approach and some implement heuristics to achieve a similar goal [1, 16, 17, 25].
+Others apply a Tracking analysis to follow the control flow into invoked methods [2, 8, 9, 14, 20, 24, 26].
 Others do not apply such a technique, even though they might benefit from it [1,3-5,10,12,13,15-17,21,25,27].
-Two approaches use Slicing to extract relevant parts of code snippets [9,15].
+Two approaches use Slicing to extract relevant parts of code snippets [9, 15].
+Tool smiths could save much effort, if they could reuse a respective analysis.

-2.4 Future Input Requirements
+2.4 Future Requirements

-We identify further requirements that are, to the best of our knowledge, currently not required by any recommender system, but might be of interest to future work: A widely unexplored dimension of RSSE is the Framework Version some input source code depends on.
-Since APIs might change between versions, this information should be considered when applying RSSE in practice.
-Generic Type Parameters, as supported by Java and C#, are another potentially beneficial information for RSSE.
+We identify further requirements that are, to the best of our knowledge, currently not required by any recommender system, but might be of interest to future work: A widely unexplored dimension of RSSEs is the Framework Version some input source code depends on.
+Since APIs might change between versions, this information should be considered when applying RSSEs in practice.
+Generic Type Parameters, as supported by Java and C#, are another potentially beneficial information for RSSEs.
 Finally, most surveyed approaches use source code from repositories as their input.
 The only exception being Amann et al. [1], who capture Source Code under Edit in the IDE.
 To support this approach, the static analyses need to handle potentially non-compiling code and the input data should capture both incomplete tokens and the cursor location.